Olajydo/Fraud_test_case/README.md

 - These engineered features helped in identifying patterns that indicate fraudulent behavior.

 ### **3. Handling Class Imbalance**
 - Fraudulent bookings were significantly fewer than legitimate ones.
+- Standardizing our data using StandardScaler before applying SMOTE ensures accurate and consistent distance calculations.
-- To address this imbalance, we applied **SMOTE (Synthetic Minority Over-sampling Technique)** to generate synthetic instances of fraudulent bookings, ensuring the model learned to detect fraud without bias.
+- To address this imbalance, i applied **SMOTE (Synthetic Minority Over-sampling Technique)** to generate synthetic instances of fraudulent bookings, ensuring the model learned to detect fraud without bias.

 ### **4. Feature Selection (Random Forest)**
-- Used **Random Forest** to determine feature importance, helping us identify the most predictive variables.
+- Used **Random Forest** to determine feature importance, helping to identify the most predictive variables.
 - Key fraud indicators included high-value bookings, bookings made with temporary email addresses, and irregular booking behaviors.

 ### **5. Model Training (XGBoost)**